-Partners for Impact (PFI) was founded in July 2020 as a platform to share best practices on how partnerships can drive impact in international development.
+Partners for Impact (PFI) was founded in July 2020 as a platform to share best practices on how partnerships can drive impact in global public policy and international development.
 PFI brings together key findings from research and learning from experts.

-PFI offers tailored services to organisations working in international development that are interested in improving their work on partnerships – and through these partnerships their impact.
+PFI offers tailored services to organisations working in global public policy and international development that are interested in improving their work on partnerships – and through these partnerships their impact.

-PFI was founded by Katri Bertram, who has worked in international development for over 15 years and has specialised in partnerships.
-Katri has worked in multilateral organisations, civil society and campaigning organisations, foundations and academia, and has in all of her roles leveraged the power of working in partnership to drive more impact.
+PFI was founded by Katri Bertram, who has worked in global public policy and international development for 20 years and has specialised in partnerships.
+Katri has worked in multilateral organisations, civil society and campaigning organisations, foundations and academia, and government, and has in all of her roles leveraged the power of working in partnership to drive more impact.

 Partners for Impact (PFI) launch video

 How can partnerships drive impact?

 Many organisations working in global public policy and international development have a mandate and mission to achieve impact (defined e.g. as lives saved, poverty eradicated, development potential of populations improved, sustainable economic growth managed).
 Most organisations, however, fail to deliver this impact because their expertise is too narrow, their capacity or funding too small, their ability to implement is limited, and their focus is increasingly internal as they grow.
 This undermines the credibility of organisations, but also of donors and fundraisers.

 Strategic partnerships built around achieving intended impact can expand expertise and learning, resources and implementation capacity, and help reap significant efficiencies and keep a focus on external impact.

 PFI brings together best practices and expertise relevant to global public policy and international development organisations on: